cs50nestm/cs50labs/exitcodes/README.md

 You may have noticed that the `main()` function has a return type of `int`, yet we haven't been returning anything at the end of the main function.

-It turns out that the compiler automatically returns 0 from our main function, if we don't specify anything.
+It turns out that the compiler automatically adds a `return 0` from our main function, if we don't specify anything.
 This value is called an **exit code**.
 As our programs get longer and more complex, these exit codes will become a valuable tool.

 ## Using Exit Codes